AdrienFabre/vending-machine/README.md

     returns the missing money value receive too much money
     returns the change value
+  when the machine receives a new order after an uncompleted order
-    keeps track of the change
+    the inserted change is returned keeps track of the change
     updates the change
   keeps track of the items
     updates the items
   adds change
     updates the change
   add items
     updates the items

-Finished in 0.00922 seconds (files took 0.13356 seconds to load) 19 examples, 0 failures
+Finished in 0.01079 seconds (files took 0.13595 seconds to load) 20 examples, 0 failures

 Coverage report generated for RSpec to /home/adrien/Projects/ruby/vending-machine/coverage.
-178 / 178 LOC (100.0%) covered.
+206 / 206 LOC (100.0%) covered.
 ```

 ## Execute Linter auto-correct